-A Mixin instance MAY be associated with any entity instance, either at instance creation-time or at run-time.
+A Mixin instance MAY be associated with an entity instance either at instance creation-time or at run-time.
+Restrictions on which entity instances a particular Mixin can be associated to SHOULD be advertised through the Mixin.applies model attribute.